 The Many Uses Of A Basement

 As its name suggests, a basement forms the base of a house.
 It is best constructed using concrete blocks, poured concrete forms, stone tiles, and precast panels.
-Usually, a basement contains a water heater, the HVAC unit, and even the washing machine in some houses.
+Usually, a basement contains a water heater, an HVAC unit, and even a washing machine in some houses.

 In some houses, basements are used as recreational areas, such as gaming stations or home theatres.
 Also, basements are great locations to create a bar, complete with a pool table and a television.

 In short, as opposed to cellars that are mostly used for food storage, basements can be made into cheerful living areas.
 Furnished with all essential amenities, they can be the perfect living or recreational space.